X-ray Security Scanner Market Size and Share

 By End-User Industry: Government leadership and aviation momentum

-Government & border security applications generated nearly half of the total 2024 revenue, cementing their role as anchor customers that require 24/7 availability and rapid technology refresh cycles.
+Government and border security applications generated nearly half of the total 2024 revenue, cementing their role as anchor customers that require 24/7 availability and rapid technology refresh cycles.
 The U.S. Department of Homeland Security is field-testing AI-enabled paradigms for non-intrusive inspections to curb fentanyl inflows and accelerate legitimate trade.
 That spending discipline continues to attract prime contractors ready to integrate software analytics, hardened networks, and predictive maintenance.

 By Scanner Configuration: Single-view prevalence and CT surge